Creative Director. Copywriter. Lover of spoonerisms

 A scorcher of a deal for summer

-I love telling stories, especially when the subject can be so taboo.
-You might not think Superannuation fits in that category, but people would rather talk about set or religion then discuss finances.
-The truth is many people feel worried that they’re not set up for their future, but would rather opt for the head in the sand approach then sort things.
-We wanted people to feel that they were'n’t alone in feeling like this and most importantly that it’s never too late to sort things.
+I love telling stories, especially when the subject it tricky.
+You might not think Superannuation is tough to discuss, but research shows people would rather talk about sex or religion than discuss their finances.
+The truth is, many people feel worried that they’re not set up for the future, but would rather opt for a head in the sand approach, than sort things.
+We wanted people to understand that it’s never too late to sort things.

 Its not all about campaigns.
 One of the things I love most as a CD is helping creating a culture that inspires and helps people produce their best work in a friendly, interesting environment.
 One of my favourite examples is the creation of Friday Vinyl.
 Each week someone is tasked with buying a record for the agency which gets airtime in the afternoon. they’re encouraged to share a story to go with it- beyond just a blurb about the band.
 I’ve included a few favourites, which includes the legend that is Henry Rollins (not technically an employee, but we were working with him at the time)

 I’m not going to give you a biog of Tom Waits and his debut album.
 If you know Tom then you know how awesome he is.
 If you don’t then i’d seriously listen to as much of his music and his interviews as you can.
 But whilst you listen to this album, I’d like to share the story of how i discovered Tom Waits.